Making my art is a journey of self-discovery.

 dreams.
 I like to focus on engaging in the aesthetic experience as a relaxation technique as I work intuitively to create my art attempting to use the artistic experience as a way to cultivate my creativity and enjoy the feeling of being lost in the process.

 I am not concerned with being realistic when I create artwork as much as I am with creating abstractions of what I see and what I want others to see; exaggerating colors to express emotions and evoke feelings in the viewers of my works.
 I combine other imagery to tell my stories, developing playful juxtapositions of colors and shapes within the works using the method of automatism.
 I draw with a variety of pens, markers, charcoal and pastels.
 I also paint with liquid watercolors on hand-made printmaking paper, which lends itself to an unpredictability I enjoy.
 I continue to pursue these art forms to express a brighter, playful side of my art.
 These endeavors keep my ideas fresh and spontaneous.
-Meanwhile, my hope is my work brings joy to others and its' positivity inspires people to explore creating works of their own.
+My intent is to create work that emotionally moves viewers of my work and inspires others to explore creating artworks of their own.